alinvlad05/Junit4-Hamcrest-Matchers-Custom/README.md

 arguments are passed, but constructor can accept only 2. <br/> If the constructor is not defined but the data set contains a value, then  <br/> the java.lang.IllegalArgumentException: wrong number of arguments exception is thrown. <br/>

+The ErrorCollector rule allows the execution of a test to continue after the first   <br/> problem is found (for example, to collect all the incorrect rows in a table and report   <br/> them all at once)   <br/>

+Verifier's verify method is executed after each test execution.
+If the verify method   <br/> defines any assertions, and that assertion fails, then the test is marked as failed.  <br/>